maggiewaldauf/guide-portal/README.md

 ## Deployment
 - When deploying the pages to a hosting platform, the structure slightly change from root / to /project/ -> most navigation links and pages have been reconnected, however in case there is some buttons leading to a 404 page, check if the URL says /project/... .
-- Some code functionalities like the bookmarking system unfortunately broke.
-But it was like this the whole time - on and off and on and off.
-Maybe I can get it to work for the presentation again :D. If not, screenshots in the report & attached to this repository prove that it actually did work at some point:).
+- Some code functionalities like the bookmarking system are unfortunately a little unstable.
+It's an on - off - relationship.
+If it does not work, view the screenshots in the report & attached to this repository to see how it is supposed to work.